Skip to main content

 Dryer Won't Spin: Belt, Roller, Motor

-Your dryer powers on, you hear the motor, but the drum sits still and the clothes stay tumbled in a heap.
-That’s a mechanical no-spin, and it’s a different problem from a dryer that runs fine but won’t heat.
-With a no-spin, the heat side is usually irrelevant.
+Your dryer powers on, you hear the motor, but the drum sits still and the clothes stay in a heap.
+That’s a mechanical no-spin, different from a dryer that runs but won’t heat.
 The fault lives in the parts that turn the drum: the belt, the rollers, the idler pulley, or the drive motor.

 The Hand-Spin Test

 • Spins loose with no resistance: the drive belt has snapped.
-This is the most common cause of a no-spin, by a wide margin.
+Most common cause, by a wide margin.

-• Stiff, grinding, or thumping: the drum rollers, idler pulley, or rear bearing have worn or seized.
-The motor can’t overcome the drag.
+• Stiff, grinding, or thumping: drum rollers, idler pulley, or rear bearing have worn or seized.
+The motor strains against the drag and can’t overcome it.

-• Won’t budge at all: something is jammed.
-A coin, an underwire, or a sock has worked past the drum seal into the blower housing or behind the drum.
+• Won’t budge at all: something’s jammed.
+A coin, an underwire, or a sock worked past the drum seal into the blower housing.

-If you hear the motor hum but get no movement, that points hard at a broken belt or a seizure the motor can’t turn through.
+If you hear the motor hum but get no drum movement, that points to a broken belt or a seizure the motor can’t push through.

 Broken Belt

 On most Whirlpool, Maytag, Kenmore, and Amana dryers the belt is a single thin loop.
-It wraps the full circumference of the drum, then threads around a spring-loaded idler pulley and the motor pulley.
-When it stretches or snaps, the drum loses all drive.
+It wraps the full circumference of the drum and threads around a spring-loaded idler pulley and the motor pulley.
+When it snaps, the drum sits dead while the motor hums.

 Worn Rollers and Idler Pulley

-The drum rides on small rollers.
-Over years they flat-spot, dry out, or seize.
+The drum rides on small rollers that flat-spot or seize over years.
 You’ll hear a rhythmic thump or a steady squeal, and the drum turns stiffly by hand.
-The idler pulley keeps belt tension; when its bearing fails it squeals or locks.
-Replacing rollers and the idler at the same time as a belt is standard practice.
-They wear together, and you don’t want to open the cabinet twice.
+The idler pulley keeps belt tension; when its bearing fails it squeals or locks up.
+A tech replaces rollers and the idler at the same time as the belt when any one of them fails, since they wear together and the labor to open the cabinet is the same either way.

 Failing Drive Motor

-If the belt is intact, the drum spins freely by hand, and the dryer still won’t turn, the drive motor is the suspect.
+If the belt is intact, the drum spins freely by hand, and the dryer still won’t turn, the motor is suspect.
 A motor that hums and trips its thermal overload, or clicks and does nothing, has usually failed or has a seized start winding.
-This is the one diagnosis where repair-or-replace gets real, because the motor is the priciest part in the drive system.
+This is the one spot where repair-versus-replace gets real, since the motor is the priciest part in the drive system.
+You’ll get the cost in writing before anything starts.

 Drum won’t turn?
 Call ADRIUM at (925) 999-4095 or email [email protected].
 We’ll diagnose it and tell you straight whether it’s a belt, a roller kit, or the motor.